 Katie Dix, a fifth grade teacher, has been a teacher for over 23 years.
 She grew up in Northern Virginia where she played travel soccer, basketball and field hockey.
 She graduated from Radford University in 1995 with a B.S. in Interdisciplinary Studies.
 In 2003, she moved to Richmond, Virginia.
 Mrs. Dix is married and has two sons.
 Mrs. Dix is a dog lover.
 She has a 7 year old lab named Duff and a 2 year old lab named Duke.
 Mrs. Dix enjoys reading.
 In her spare time she enjoys going to movies, playing sports, coaching sports, and spending time with her family.
 Most of the time you will find her at a sport field cheering on her son while he plays lacrosse.
 If you see her out and about please say hi.
 She also loves spending time at the beach.
 In her down time each night she does like to watch a little television.
 Her favorite show is The Big Bang Theory.

 Meredith Dobranski, a kindergarten teacher, is a graduate of Roanoke College where she earned a degree in Education and Sociology.
 While there she was captain of the soccer team and was named a Regional All- American.
 She then went on to receive her master degree in Exceptional Education from George Mason University.
-Mrs. Dobranski has been teaching for 18 years and has taught in a variety of settings.
+Mrs. Dobranski has been teaching for 19 years and has taught in a variety of settings.
 For her first teaching job she was lucky enough to teach at her high school in Northern Virginia.
 While there she was the lead teacher in an exceptional education program.
 She taught and coached there for four years before moving to Richmond.
-This will be her 14th year working in Henrico County where she has also taught at Highland Springs, Echo Lake, Colonial Trail, and Ridge Elementary.
+This will be her 16th year working in Henrico County where she has also taught at Highland Springs, Echo Lake, Colonial Trail, and Ridge Elementary.
 She has taught kindergarten, first, third, fourth, and exceptional education.
-When she is not having fun in the classroom and helping her students achieve their best, she enjoys traveling for her kid’s soccer games.
+When she is not having fun in the classroom and helping her students achieve their best, she enjoys watching her kids play on their travel and high school teams.

 Amy Donald, an occupational therapist, is excited to work with Kaechele Coyote pack again this school year.
 After starting her occupational therapy career with HCPS in 2002, she worked in several other school districts before returning to HCPS in 2017.
 She was a political science major at Mary Washington College where she received her Bachelor of Arts.
 She earned her Masters of Science in Occupational Therapy from Tufts University.
 Mrs. Donald is always happy to share stories about her fluffy Golden Retriever, Wallace.
 She also enjoys being active with her family and going to basketball and soccer games.
 Mrs. Donald looks forward to working with Kaechele’s students, school staff and families.